talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 ### Legacy devices

-As already mentioned, FireCracker emulates a few legacy devices on top of a PIO bus.
-For one, FireCracker emulates serial COM ports commonly seen on x86 as I/O ports `0x3f8`/`0x2f8`/`0x3e8`/`0x2e8`.
+As already mentioned, Firecracker emulates a few legacy devices on top of a PIO bus.
+For one, Firecracker emulates serial COM ports commonly seen on x86 as I/O ports `0x3f8`/`0x2f8`/`0x3e8`/`0x2e8`.
 More specifically it uses port `0x3f8` while `0x2f8`, `0x3e8`, and `0x2e8` are used as sinks connected nowhere.
 In addition, it also exposes an I8052 keyboard controller registered at port `0x060` and used by FC to control shutdowns and issue ctrl+alt+delete sequences used for that purpose.

 ```rust